DelazJ/QGIS-Documentation/docs/user_manual/expressions/functions_list.rst

 are added to the corresponding list (up to ten expressions), sorted from more to less recent.
 This makes it easy to quickly retrieve and reapply previously used expressions.

-..
-Substitutions definitions - AVOID EDITING PAST THIS LINE This will be automatically updated by the find_set_subst.py script.
-   If you need to create a new substitution manually, please add it also to the substitutions.txt file in the source folder.

-.. |calculateField| image:: /static/common/mActionCalculateField.png
-   :width: 1.5em
-.. |expressionSelect| image:: /static/common/mIconExpressionSelect.png
-   :width: 1.5em